Skip To Main Content

 • H4 and H5: If you find yourself needing your H4 or H5, be sure they are used for structural purposes and not design purposes.

-5. Test Your Links Before Publishing
+5. Test Before Publishing

-6. Don’t Use PDFs
+6. Use HTML Instead of PDFs Whenever Possible

-Need I say more?
 Use HTML whenever possible.
 It allows you to create more accessible content that can be easily updated as needed.

 Key Takeaway